 His modus operandi made him notorious for massive firings that put tens of thousands of people on the unemployment line.
 Chainsaw Al closed manufacturing plants, and gutted companies all under the guise of “shareholder value.”
 His reputation as “America’s Worst Boss” was cemented when he cut so much of Sunbeam (a company that produced small appliances and electronics), that the company collapsed.
 It was later uncovered that a massive accounting fraud had taken place under Chainsaw Al’s watch.
 He was banned for life from ever running a publicly-traded company again by the SEC.

 What can we learn from Chainsaw Al’s legacy?
-The shorthand takeaway from Chainsaw Al’s slash and burn approach is that a company’s performance needs its own yardstick.
+The shorthand takeaway from Chainsaw Al’s “slash-and-burn” approach is that a company’s performance needs its own yardstick.
 What works at one company isn’t a measure for what works at another.
 There isn’t a “one size-fits all” approach to corporate performance.

-So what is the key to measuring performance?
+So what is the key to evaluating business performance?
 Let’s unpack this seemingly simple question and restate it as, “what are the key metrics I should be using to measure performance in my company?”
 When we state our inquiry this way, we are able to take our vision for the company, its purpose or social mission and use what we care about (using our “why” as Simon Sinek says) to guide the company.
 This strategy helps operationalize what we’re committed to achieving and uses key performance indicators as our means to measure our results.

 After creating meaningful metrics to measure our results, the next big question is, “how do I get the employees to buy in?”
 It’s a question that takes us back to the beginning of your relationship with your individual employees—why did you hire them in the first place?
 What was it about this individual that you found to be a great fit for the company?
 Reacquainting employees with what made them so passionate about the company and their job is a great place to start a conversation around their current activities, and then aligning around the results you’d like to see.